Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/DFX/1RP_AXI_GPIO_in_RP_Interface_INI/README.md

 ## Use DFX Wizard to define the parent and child configurations
 ---

 1. Once the targets are generated, click the DFX wizard in the "Flow Navigator" of Vivado.
-The associated RMs of the RP will be automatically asscoaited with the partition in the DFX wizard.
+The associated RMs of the RP will be automatically associated with the partition in the DFX wizard.

 <p align="center">